intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 Keep only one deployment-*.yaml file in the qat/templates folder to deploy just one inference application.

-1) For Onnxruntime with OpenVINO-EP, use `deployment_onnx.yaml` file.
+1) For Optimum Onnxruntime with OpenVINO-EP, use `deployment_onnx.yaml` file.
 Model format acceptable is .onnx
 2) For Huggingface API  with OpenVINO™ runtime, use `deployment_optimum.yaml`.
 Model format acceptable is pytorch or IR.xml
 3) For OpenVINO™ Model Server, use `deployment-ovms.yaml`.
 Model format acceptabe is IR.xml